For kids and adults alike, waterless hand sanitizers have become a simple and often daily alternative to hand washing in our society.

 Natural Options: Essential Oil Sanitizers

 There are now quite a few sanitizers on the market that eschew alcohol and use essential oils like tea tree, Thymus Vulgaris (Thymol), or Niaouli oils.
-I’ve tried a couple, including Cleanwell brand and Benefect, from Tropical Traditions.
+I’ve tried a couple, including Cleanwell brand and Benefect, from Tropical Traditions, and Raise Them Well’s version, too.

 I’m happy to have these options, but I also have a few problems with them: